jypark0/hermes/README.md

 Pretrained model checkpoints are provided in `pretrained_checkpoints` for all datasets for GemCNN, EMAN, and Hermes.

-## Evaluation on rollouts
+## Evaluation

-Using the pretrained model checkpoints, you can generate prediction rollouts for the PDE datasets.
+Using the pretrained model checkpoints, you can generate autoregressive prediction rollouts for the PDE datasets.
 Run the command:

 ```
 python experiments/eval_rollout.py dataset=heat backbone=hermes model_save_path=pretrained_checkpoints/Heat_Hermes_model.pt